Lindsay Lohan Accuses Muslim Family Of Human Trafficking, Attempts To Kidnap Child On Instagram Live

 “Hey everyone, I just want to show you a family that I met,” she said in the video, “a Syrian refugee family that I’m really worried about.
 They really need help.”

 “You want to come with me?
 Come with me.
 I’ll take care of you guys,” Lohan asked the family in a mix of Arabic and English, which the family doesn’t appear to understand.
+Lohan then turns her attention to one of the family’s young sons, offering him a stay in a hotel room.

-Lohan then turns her attention to one of the family’s young sons, asking him, “Do you want to stay in a hotel tonight?
+“Do you want to stay in a hotel tonight?
 Do you want to watch movies?
 It would be so cool to watch a movie on a TV or a computer.”

 “You shouldn’t be sleeping on the floor, do you understand that?
 You’re a good little boy and this is not fair.”
 She told the boy.